-If I were in a court of law, I’d swear up and down some shows relax me to the point of being mildly comatose.
-Many of the “sleep pros” of the world like The Sleep Foundation says I may be DEAD wrong in this habit since “TV sounds are constantly changing in tone, volume” and as a result could really keep me awake instead of helping me sleep.
+If I were in a court of law, I’d swear up and down some shows to relax me to the point of being mildly comatose.
+Many of the “sleep pros” of the world, like The Sleep Foundation, say I may be DEAD wrong in this habit since “TV sounds are constantly changing in tone, volume” and, as a result, could really keep me awake instead of helping me sleep.

 Am I the only one?
 Don’t you honestly think hearing the TV makes you a little sleepier?
 If so, you’ll likely agree with writer Krissy Brady “in her following quote:

 “few things put us to sleep faster than streaming a TV show or movie that we’ve watched dozens—OK, hundreds—of times, setting the volume on low, and listening to the hum of quirky dialogue that we can (literally) recite in our sleep.”Quoted by Krissy Brady in the article “Is Falling Asleep With the TV On Really That Bad?”

 Yeah, Sister!
 I think I will keep my membership to the church of “fall asleep while watching TV” forever and ever.